SaswatBarai/lms-platform/docs/auth-service-api.md

 ### 1. Create College (🔒 Protected - Organization Only)

 Creates a new college under an organization.
 Only organization admins can create colleges.
+Upon successful creation, a welcome email is automatically sent to the college's email address.

 **Endpoint:** `POST /auth/api/create-college`